rin67630/Soft-Power-MPPT/Hardware/About CV Injection.md

 provide a solar panel maximum power point tracking functionality.

-The importance of the neutral injection point: as already mentioned, but converters have a FB voltage by design.
+The importance of the neutral injection point: as already mentioned, but converters have a FB (feedback) voltage by design.
 The PWM injection circuit will feed current into the voltage potentiometer if it is over the FB voltage, and draw current from the potentiometer if it is below.
 If the FB voltage were at 1.65V (the half of 3,3V), you could increase decrease the output voltage by the same value.
 Usually the FB voltage is however lower 0.8V or 1.2V which means, you can decrease output voltage better, then you can increase it.
 Fortunately is that is also, what we need by designing a battery charger.